kroma-network/kroma-specs/specs/experimental/validator-system-v2/overview.md

 ## Overview

-**Validator System V2** is a new network security model of Kroma, which introduces KRO tokenomics and delegation to the current validator system.
+**Validator System V2** is a new network security model of Kroma, which introduces KRO tokenomics and delegation to the validator system.
 It is compatible with current [ZK fault proof][g-zk-fault-proof] and [challenge system](../../fault-proof/challenge.md), while introducing two new contracts:
 [**Validator Manager**][g-validator-manager-contract] and [**Asset Manager** contract][g-asset-manager-contract].
 These contracts replace the existing [Validator Pool contract][g-validator-pool-contract], handling jobs such as validator